 The remains of Edward Moran, who died at St. Elizabeth’s hospital, March 24, were brought here Wednesday.
 Mr. Moran was well known here, having been a resident for a long time.
 He was a man possessed of a genial and kind disposition[,] ready at all times to do his neighbor a kindness or to lend a helping hand when any were in distress.
 He leaves a wife and two children, John, of Grant, and Kate, of the State hospital, besides other relatives.
 The funeral was held Friday from St. Patrick’s Catholic church, Rev. Father Pendergast, of Boonville, officiating.
 After saying mass for the departed, Father Pendergast, in well chosen words[,] admonished his hearers of the great consequences of sin.
 The bearers were Martin, Thomas and Owen Haley, [and] Thomas, William and Dennis Mulchi, cousins of the deceased.
 The remains were placed in the Catholic cemetery at Boonville.

-These Healy brothers’ mother, we believe, was Catharine Moran (no. 4 above), wife of Michael Healy, who had three sons not only of the right names, but born in the order stated in the notice.
-Chronologically, Catharine could easily have been a cousin of the deceased.
+These Healy brothers’ mother was Catharine Moran (no. 4 above), wife of Michael Healy, who had three sons not only of the right names, but born in the order stated in the notice.
+Chronologically, Catharine may well have been a first cousin of the deceased, as suggested by the reconstruction above.
 Although Edward Moran’s sister Mary also married a Healy, her sons certainly did not include a Martin or a Thomas Healy.

 - Catherine Agnes Moran, born 1876, died 11 June 1919 at Utica, Oneida County, New York.